openstack/openstack-manuals/doc/admin-guide/source/dashboard-manage-instances.rst

 #.
 Select the instance for which you want to change the state.

 #.
-From the drop-down list in the :guilabel:`Actions` column,
+From the drop-down list in the Actions column,
    select the state.

    Depending on the current state of the instance, you can perform various